EmilPlacheta/100-days-of-code/log.md

+### DAY 17: 21st May 2020, Thursday

+**Today's Progress**: brewery website almost finished, needs just more content carried over.

+**Thoughts**: I wanted to have this site done purely with html/css and whatever funcionality came with Materialize, but the Beer menu is begging to be a React component.
+Something to look into at later date.

+---

 ### DAY 16: 20th May 2020, Wednesday

 **Today's Progress**: continued working on the brewery site. aded two more pages today, 2 left.
 Its coming along nicely.

 **Thoughts**: Every time I work with materialize or Bootrstrap I enjoy how easy it is to just 'style' with html classes only to overwrite it anyway later on :sweat_smile: However, I feel I found a good balance today between the two.

 ---

 ### DAY 15: 19th May 2020, Tuesday